Ahkonsu/wpproatoz-intranet-security/readme.txt

 Stable tag: 0.4.1

 Adds option in the admin panel for making your blog (including rss feeds and uploaded files) private.
+This is a fork of the Registered Users Only Plugin.
+Redirects all non-logged in users to your login form.
+This plugin is a combination and upgrade of two plugins Private WP Suite and Intranet Limits access
 == Description ==

 Gives the following options for making the Wordpress installation more private: